grafalex82/hellozigbee/Readme.md

 # How to use

+- The device is implementing a common type of home automation devices.
+	- On the first start it is not connected to the network
+	- Press a button for 5 seconds to connect to the network
-- The device is attempting to joing ZigBee network on start (1 attempt).
-Make sure your network permits joining, otherwise the device is not able to join
+	- Make sure your network permits joining, otherwise the device is not able to join
-- No re-join, and leave the network functionality is implemented.
-- If using zigbee2mqtt, it may be required to delete previous integration of the device (using force remove option)
+	- Press button for another 5 seconds to force the device to leave the network.
+- Device is automatically try to rejoin the network if network conditions change (e.g. parent/neighbour router no longer respond)
+	- Router device will find a way to a coordinator using a different router
+	- End device will search for another router and send rejoin request to the new parent.
+- Device joining and rejoining, as well as failure recovery is implemented using BDB component (a part of Zigbee SDK).
+	- Firmware adds just a few rejoin attemts on top of standard BDB implementation

 # Zigbee2mqtt integration